otroan/networkextension/draft-troan-v6ops-extending-network-reqs-00.md

 ## Considerations

 The EN must take address stability into consideration.
 While a single address is "simple" to renumber.
-Renumber a network with a large number of addresses is not.
-Global addresses are ephemeral.
-And while IPv6 addresses and prefixes come with a lifetime, there is no guarantee as it has been seen in operational networks that networks keeps this promise.
-The EN must do it's best to support renumbering of the downstream network.
+Renumbering a network with a large number of addresses is not.
+Unless statically assigned, global addresses are ephemeral.
+Ahile IPv6 addresses and prefixes come with a lifetime, there is no guarantee [needs explained further --nb] as it has been seen in operational networks that networks keeps this promise.
+The EN must support renumbering of the downstream network in a methodical, repeatable, and consistent manner.
 Both "announced" via correct use of address/prefix lifetimes and "unannounced" by detecting that the upstream network has renumbered.
 In addition the EN should support the use of ULA addresses on the downstream network.
 And connect that to the upstream network using one of NPTv6, NAT66 or NAPT66 depending on the circumstances.

-The EN is essentially a router.
+In performing these functions, the EN operates as a router.
 It has a duality upstream, acting as a host to acquire addresses on the upstream interface.
 It acts as a router and forwards packets between interfaces.
 In addition to forwarding packets it must support acting as a router as specified in {{?RFC4861}}.
 It should also be able to act as a DHCPv6 server for addresses and prefixes.
 For the purpose of source address selection, it must follow the weak host model.
 The upstream interface may be assigned only a link-local address and it that case the source address selection algorithm must pick a source address from another interface.

 The EN doesn't necessarily know a priori how much address space it needs.
 It also depends on which addressing model that is used.
 A single /64 is enough to number an infinitely large downstream network.
 But if each host or container is supposed to be numbered with an individual /64 that will not scale well in many networks.